Why we can’t refund subscription fees after a new billing period has started

 We always encourage customers to cancel ahead of time if they do not wish to continue.
 You must cancel at least 24 hours before the start of the next payment period.

-Apple subscription and refunds
+Apple and Google subscription and refunds

 How do I request a refund or manage my order through Apple?